mdessole/ns2div/README.md

 <img src="OUTPUTS/RTIN3_Re1000_40x80_italu1_proj2.png" alt="drawing" width="700"/>

 The numerical scheme implemented is based on the <a role="button" href="https://wikis.univ-lille.fr/painleve/ns2ddv">NS2DDV Matlab toolbox</a>.
 Strang splitting is used to decouple the transpost problem concerning the density the from the Navier-Stokes problem, describing the velocity and the pressure of the fluid.
-The former is treated with a Finite Volume scheme, in the latter a second-order Finite Element projection scheme is used to decouple the pressure and the components of the velocity field, each of them is obtained by solving s sparse linear system with GMRES with an LU type preconditioner which is updated with the Simplified ITALU procedure.
+The former is treated with a Finite Volume scheme, in the latter a second-order Finite Element projection scheme is used to decouple the pressure and the components of the velocity field, each of them is obtained by solving on a GPU a sparse linear system with GMRES with an LU type preconditioner which is updated with the Simplified ITALU procedure.

 ## Running ns2div